How ID@Xbox has helped indie devs generate $1.5 billion in revenue

 Microsoft also acknowledges that games are a hit-driven business.
 That means it can always do more to facilitate success for developers.
 But Xbox doesn’t want to come in with a heavy hand.
 A big part of empowering indie developers is getting out of their way.

 “I would say 98% of it is standing back and letting developers do what they need to do,” Charla said.
 “Back in the Xbox Live Arcade days, we did have producers on the games, and their goal at Microsoft Studios was to help those games go from good to great.
 And those producers did amazing work.
 But as we moved into ID@Xbox, we kind of had to make a little leap of faith.
 We were like, the scene is moving so rapidly, development tools have gotten so good that getting in there and offering feedback on builds really hit diminishing returns.
-We should just get out of the way, and and look at our role a different way.
+We should just get out of the way, and look at our role a different way.
 And that was that was painful for me as a producer.”

 Charla says that other former Xbox Live Arcade producers felt the same way.
 But his team learned to trust developers.